Mephi78/obsidian-help-de/de/Erste Schritte/Obsidian herunterladen und installieren.md

 ---
 permalink: install
 ---
+Obsidian ist für alle gängigen Desktop- und mobilen Plattformen erhältlich.
+Diese Möglichkeiten hast du, um Obsidian herunterzuladen und zu installieren.
-Obsidian is available for all major desktop and mobile platforms.
-These are all the supported ways to download and install Obsidian.
+%%Obsidian is available for all major desktop and mobile platforms.
+These are all the supported ways to download and install Obsidian.%%

-## Install Obsidian on Windows
+## Installiere Obsidian unter Windows #WIP/Mephi

 1. Open your browser and go to [Download Obsidian](https://obsidian.md/download).
 2. Under **Windows**, click **Universal** to download the installation file.
 3. Open the installation file and follow the instructions.
 4. Open Obsidian the same way you would open any other application.

+%%
+1. Open your browser and go to [Download Obsidian](https://obsidian.md/download).
+2. Under **Windows**, click **Universal** to download the installation file.
+3. Open the installation file and follow the instructions.
+4. Open Obsidian the same way you would open any other application.
+%%

-## Install Obsidian on macOS
+## Installiere Obsidian unter macOS

 1. Open your browser and go to [Download Obsidian](https://obsidian.md/download).
 2. Under **macOS**, click **Universal** to download the installation file.